 After the past year, we know the need for support is greater than ever.
 Part of shifting the culture of substance use on campus is making sure that your students feel connected to the community, have the tools to make mindful decisions about use, and can recognize the strengths and support that they can lean into as they navigate their first year on the Forty Acres.

 - Put Assets into Action: As described in the Current Requirements, mentors will need to show how they have promoted well-being in their weekly seminars.
-Check out the training video to learn more about the SHIFT program and how your First-Year Interest Group (FIG), Transfer-Year Interest Group (TrIG), or 360 Connection can play an important role in your students’ wellness.
-Browse the 40 Assets for the 40 Acres and find recommendations for well-being activities in the SHIFT bulletin database.
+Check out the training video to learn more about the SHIFT program and how your First-Year Interest Group (FIG), Transfer-Year Interest Group (TrIG), or First-Year Connection can play an important role in your students’ wellness.
+Browse the 40 Assets for the Forty Acres and find recommendations for well-being activities in the SHIFT bulletin database.

 - Real Talk: Talking to your students about drinking and drug use can be intimidating.
 Having that discussion with your students – whether in the context of staying safe while tailgating, being mindful of what and how much they drink at parties, or preventing the misuse of prescription drugs as “study aids” – helps to break down the stigma around conversations on substance use.
 We can’t change the culture if we’re not willing to talk about it!